madcock/ep128emu-core/README.md

   * Use **L3** button to display current layout
 * Configurable core options:
   * wait period (set to 0 if there are performance problems, set higher to reduce CPU load)
-  * use software framebuffer (experimental, may crash)
+  * use software framebuffer (slight performance improvement, may crash)
   * use high quality sound (disable if there are performance problems)
   * enable resolution changes
   * amount of border to keep when zooming in